• Product Introduction

 1. Configuring Contentful

-Start by signing up on the Contentful platform and create a Content Space.
-After registration is completed, you need to understand the core concepts of Contentful, including:
+First, Contentful requires you to sign up and create a Content Space.
+After registration is completed, you need to understand the core concept of Contentful, including:

 Space: The basic unit of content management, containing all content, media files, and settings.